Nahuku Thurston Lava Tube

 Hawaii Volcanoes National Park Lava Tube

-Located in Hawaii Volcanoes National Park, Thurston Lava Tube is one of the main attractions for visitors as they explore the park.
+Located in Hawaii Volcanoes National Park, Nahuku (Thurston Lava Tube) is one of the main attractions for visitors as they explore the park.
 Like veins leading from the central 'heart' of the volcano, lava tubes direct molten earth toward the ocean.
-Unfortunately, it is currently closed due to the most recent volcanic activity.
-For the most recent conditions, please check the park's visitor center.
+As of Friday, February 21, 2020 this location in the park is now open after being closed due to 2018 volcanic activity.

 As the lava flows, the outer crust begins to harden while the inner lava continues to flow.
 Once the flow stops, the tunnel formation remains.
 Thurston Lava Tube could date back some 350-500 years.
 The tube is named for Lorrin Thurston, a newspaper publisher that played an instrumental role in creating the park.